Rhuthvija/internship_inML/README.md

 ## vision task: Outdoor Smoke Detection using YOLOv8

 ### Problem Statement
-Air pollution due to outdoor smoke from factories, vehicles, and wildfires poses serious risks to public health and the environment.
+Outdoor smoke originating from factories, vehicles, and wildfires contributes significantly to air pollution and poses serious risks to human health and the environment.
-The objective of this project is to automatically detect outdoor smoke in video streams using computer vision, with minimal human intervention.
+The goal of this project is to design a computer vision system that can automatically detect outdoor smoke in videos, with minimal human intervention and high reliability.

+###Project Objective
+Detect smoke in real-world outdoor videos
+Train a custom object detection model using transfer learning Validate the model on unseen videos
+Produce a single consolidated demo video as proof of performance

 ### Approach
 1. Collected real-world outdoor smoke videos (factory emissions, vehicular smoke, wildfire smoke).